willardperalta/willardperalta.github.io/projects/fcc.md

   - HTML and CSS
   - Responsive Web Design
   - Javascript
-summary: My self study journey with web development at freeCodeCamp.com during my final semester at UH Manoa.
-In it I completed various small web development projects to fill in the gaps in my knowledge of web development.
+summary: A few web design and JavaScript projects from freeCodeCamp.org that I worked on in my free time to sharpen my coding skills.
+Examples of things I made include making a Pomodoro timer with React, and a heatmap with D3.js.
 ---

 ## Web Development Self Study Projects
-During my final semester at UH Mānoa I decided that I wanted to focus on web development.
-I wanted to fill in the gaps in my knowledge of web development since I didn't do much of it during college, so I revisited my old freeCodeCamp account and  started from the beginning where I went through lessons on HTML, CSS, and Javascript while learning different concepts related to responsive web design.
+I wanted to sharpen my coding skills so I revisited my old freeCodeCamp account and started from the beginning where I went through lessons on HTML, CSS, and JavaScript while learning different concepts related to responsive web design.
 Then I learned some front end libraries such as React and Bootstrap.
-I am currently doing the data visualization projects where I use D3.js to create some data visualizations, and then next I will learn backend technologies like Node.js.
+Then I used D3.js to create some data visualizations, and learned how to use backend technologies like Node.js.
 All of these small projects were made in Codepen.

 <img src="../images/freecodecamp.png" height="360px" width="615px">